burke86/burke86.github.io/resources.md

 ## Texts

-- Astrophysics Of Gaseous Nebulae And Active Galactic Nuclei (AGN^2), Osterbrock & Ferland
+- _Astrophysics Of Gaseous Nebulae And Active Galactic Nuclei_ (AGN^2), Osterbrock & Ferland

-- The Physics and Evolution of Active Galactic Nuclei, Netzer
+- _The Physics and Evolution of Active Galactic Nuclei_, Netzer

 ## Review Papers